Nottingham Trent University Student’s Union hosted its annual SHAG (Sexual Health and Guidance) week in the last week of January.

-Nottingham Trent University’s Student Union hosted their annual SHAG week in the last week of January.
-Aiming to destigmatise sexual health and educate people, the fair hasbeen held across all five campuses for the first time ever.
+Aiming to end stigmas around sexual health and to educate people, the fair has been held across all five of the university’s campuses for the first time ever.

 “It is about raising awareness for sexual health, and all the amazing resources that are available for students”, says Olivia Brooks, NTSU’s VP Community and Welfare.
-“We want to create a liberating environment for everyone”.

 Across the week, the fair has come to all NTU campuses – Confetti, Brackenhurst, Mansfield, Clifton and City.
 The fair has been well attended: “We have reached a lot of students on all campuses”, Olivia adds.

 Also in attendance have been various societies such as Cocktail Society.
 “We decided to come and have a stall here because it is important to let everyone know how to stay safe”, says Freya Sims, Social & Wellbeing Secretary.
-In addition to giving out resources and information on sexual wellbeing, they also gave out condoms and played a guessing game to help engage people.

 Upstairs in the Mezzanine, attention was drawn to the Information & Advice Office where free condoms and STI kits have been made available.